trees02

 On June 24, 1927, what had been known as KFWV became KWJJ, which was named for Wilbur Jeffrey Jerman, President of the station as well as technical adviser and operator.
 He operated the station with his partner John C. Egan, Station Manager & Secretary-Treasurer.
 The "Federal Radio Commission" was beginning to grant requested call letters.
 Before this, the FRC, later known as the FCC, would sequentially assign most call letters to new stations which had no significance.

-John C. Egan, Station Manager & Secretary-Treasurer is seen is this photo on the right at the KWJJ Studio Building at 1011 SW 6th Avenue.
-KWJJ had moved to this building in 1941.
+John C. Egan, Station Manager & Secretary-Treasurer is seen is this photo on the right at the KWJJ Studio Building.

 Specializing in sports broadcasts, KWJJ also had numerous religious programs.
 As early as 1947, KWJJ's nickname was “JJ”.
 Later, KWJJ featured Popular Music when DJ Sammy Taylor was playing songs like "Rock Around The Clock" by Bill Haley & His Comets in 1955.
 KWJJ became Portland's ABC station on April 1, 1959 when KGW Radio went independent, (KGW had first dropped NBC for ABC on December 17, 1956.
 NBC then moved to KGON 1520).
 When KWJJ joined the ABC Network, they featured "Don McNeil's Breakfast Club" & "Paul Harvey News & Comment".
 KWJJ changed it's format to Country & Western on March 1, 1965.